blockchain-lab-um/masca/README.md

 #### Encryption & Decryption

 Currently, data in the MetaMask state is unencrypted.
-This should change soon, as MetaMask Snaps is implementing encrypted storage ([PR](https://github.com/MetaMask/snaps-skunkworks/pull/369)).
+This should change soon, as MetaMask Snaps are implementing encrypted storage ([PR](https://github.com/MetaMask/snaps-skunkworks/pull/369)).

 #### Verifiable Presentations